neuroephys-lab/neuroephys-lab.github.io/pages/Research.md

 <div class="container">
   <div class="jumbotron jumbotron-correct">
       <p>
  		 We study how cortico-basal ganglia-thalamo circuits encode and decode information and how disruption of these circuits can lead to brain disorders such as autism spectrum disorders (ASD) and obsessive-compulsive disorder (OCD).
-Simultaneously, we also develop new technologies with translational potential to monitor and record electrical and chemical neurotransmission, and for non-invasive brain stimulation.
+Simultaneously, we also develop new technologies with translational potential to monitor and modulate brain activity, and for diagnostics/therapeutics in brain disorders.
       </p>
   </div>
 </div>